jafingerhut/core.btree-vector/doc/intro.md

 	    return tail;
 	}
 	Node node = root;
-	/* Here is the simple arithmetic part.  `shift` is a multiple
+	/* The next 2 lines contain the simple arithmetic part.
-	 * of 5 stored as a field in the PersistentVector object,
+	 * `shift` is a multiple of 5 stored as a field in the
-	 * which is:
+	 * PersistentVector object, which is:
   	 * + 5 for vectors up to 2^10 elements (plus up to 32 more in
   	 *   the tail)
 	 * + 10 for vectors up to 2^15 elements (plus up to 32 more in
 	 *   the tail)
 	 * + 5*j for vectors up to 2^(5*j+5) elements (plus up to 32
-	 *   more in the tail)
+	 *   more in the tail) for any integer j in [1, 5] or perhaps
+	 *   even 6.
 	 */
 	for (int level = shift; level > 0; level -= 5) {
 	    node = (Node) node.array[(i >>> level) & 0x01f];